Billy C. Hawkins

-Billy C. Hawkins is an academic administrator and a past president of Talladega College.
-Hawkins also serves as a board member of the United Negro College Fund and is a past member of the White House Board of Advisors on Historically Black Colleges and Universities.
+Billy C. Hawkins is an American academic administrator, and teacher.
+He served as a past president of Talladega College.
+Hawkins also serves as a board member of the United Negro College Fund and is a past member of the White House Board of Advisors on historically black colleges and universities.

 Early life and education

 William C. Hawkins was born and raised in Kent, Ohio, and graduated from Theodore Roosevelt High School in 1972.
 He completed his Bachelor of Science in teacher education from Ferris State University, followed by a master's degree in education administration from Central Michigan University.
 Hawkins earned his PhD from Michigan State University, followed by post-doctoral work at Harvard University.

 Career

 Hawkins first job in education was as a teacher in Lansing, Michigan.
 He entered a career in higher education administration as provost and vice president of academic affairs and a professor at Mississippi Valley State University.
 He proceeded to work in academic and leadership positions at Saint Paul's College, Ferris State University, and Morrisville State College.

 From 2000 to 2007 he was president of Texas College.
 While at Texas College, Hawkins regained the college's accreditation and increased enrollment by 82 percent.